 Though the benefits of using mouthwash outweigh the drawbacks and many of these are case-by-case, they should still be considered before using mouthwash.
 Though mouthwash can help reduce canker sore irritation, if the alcohol content is too high, it could potentially have the opposite effect.
 Another problem with mouthwash is that while it does freshen your breath, it simply acts as a “mask” and only lasts for a short time.
 If a long-term solution is required, mouthwash would not be the best option.

 There is also some controversy over whether or not alcohol-containing mouthwash causes oral cancer.
 While it has never been proven nor disproven, some mouth rinses containing alcohol have been carefully reviewed by the American Dental Association and given the ADA Seal of Acceptance.
-If you are going for an alcohol-containing rinse, it is best to look for one with the seal, as it is the safest bet.
+If you’re going for an alcohol-containing rinse, it’s best to look for one with the seal, as it’s the safest bet.

 Types of Mouthwash

 There are many types of mouthwash that each serve a different purpose.
 The one that is best for you is the one that best meets your personal dental needs.

 - Fluoridated: Some mouthwashes contain fluoride.
-Though we typically do not need this fluoride as we get plenty from our toothpaste and water, it can help as a reinforcement for strengthening teeth and restoring enamel.
+Though we typically don’t need this fluoride as we get plenty from our toothpaste and water, it can help as a reinforcement for strengthening teeth and restoring enamel.

 - Antiseptic: Antiseptic mouthwashes are specially formulated to stop bacterial growth and treat infection in the mouth.
 If you are especially prone to cavities or gum disease, this type of mouthwash can help prevent that.